All Products

 ~/.openclaw/agents/<id>/sessions/*.jsonl

-What did the Agent do?
+What did the agent do?
 Which tools did it call?
-How many tokens and how much cost did it consume?
+How many tokens were used and how much cost was incurred?

 /tmp/openclaw/openclaw-YYYY-MM-DD.log